AmirMohammadKomijani/Real-Estate-QA_RAG/README.md

    - FAISS performs a similarity search, retrieving the most relevant documents from the indexed dataset, ensuring the system provides answers grounded in factual real estate information.

 2. **Generation**:
-   - **NousResearch LLaMA-3** is employed to generate responses based on both the user’s query and the retrieved documents.
+   - **gemma2-9b-it'** is employed to generate responses based on both the user’s query and the retrieved documents.
 The model synthesizes the information to produce coherent, context-aware answers.
    - This two-step process ensures that responses are not only factual but also fluid and comprehensive, drawing from the most relevant sections of the real estate dataset.

 ## Model Architecture and Components